 While the college process may feel distant or almost irrelevant to families with younger students today, recent shifts in the landscape are changing the way admissions decisions will be made in the future.
 Clear trends point to an increased focus on academics, and choices made now will keep options open as our upper elementary and middle school students prepare for high school.
-After a year of change and adjustment to remote and hybrid learning models, it feels more important now than ever before that we continue to help students prepare for the next steps in their educational journey.
+After another year of disrupted learning due to COVID, it feels more important now than ever before that we continue to help students prepare for the next steps in their educational journey.

 Admissions Requirements in Flux